dyne/dyne.github.io/src/pages/software/dynebolic.md

 All the chat rooms are bridged, join the discussion with your favorite chat client, be it [Telegram](https://socials.dyne.org/telegram-dynebolic), [Matrix](https://socials.dyne.org/matrix-dynebolic) or [Discord](https://socials.dyne.org/discord-dynebolic).

 ### Keep the memes based!
-Fediverse users are invited to contribute with memes, questions and/or discussions on the Dynebolic [Lemmy](https://fed.dyne.org/c/dynebolic)
+Fediverse users are invited to contribute with memes, questions and/or discussions on the dynebolic [Lemmy](https://fed.dyne.org/c/dynebolic)

-## What is Dynebolic?
+## What is dynebolic?

 ### 100% Free, As In Speech